AlexNykoliak/AlexNykoliak/README.md

-- 👋 Hi, I’m Oleksandr, I’m interested in Python
+- 👋 Hi, I’m Oleksandr and I’m interested in Python :)

 <!---